willvieira/thesis/introduction.md

 Another way to integrate different theoretical approaches is through the transversal view between spatial, temporal and organizational scales [e.g. @Griffith2016].
 The metacommunity concept is a simple approach toward this end [@Leibold2004].
 Formalizing the feedback interactions between local-scale processes, such as species interaction, and regional-scale processes, such as dispersal, has been essential in advancing our understanding of species distribution.
-This and other approaches have conceptually linked different theories, but what is still needed is a quantitative and flexible framework to connect all these scales [@Normand2014;@Griffith2016;@Cabral2016].
+This and other approaches have conceptually linked different theories, but a quantitative and flexible framework to connect all these scales remains unknown [@Normand2014;@Griffith2016;@Cabral2016].
-Demography can be placed in the middle of these three scaling axes and serve as a connection link between these ecological and evolutionary processes [Figure @fig:grif2016, @Griffith2016].
+Demography can be placed in the middle of these three scaling axes and serve as a connection between these ecological and evolutionary processes [Figure @fig:grif2016, @Griffith2016].
 Changes in a species' demographic rates can result from its spatiotemporal niche, which is mostly determined by abiotic and biotic drivers [@Schurr2012;@Merow2014].
-With this link established, we can scale the demographic rates up to a regional level to determine species distribution.
-To solve the problem of scaling up local-scale interactions to regional dynamics, @Chesson2005 proposed the scale transition theory.
-This approach analyzes the difference between local and regional population growth rates as a response to biotic interactions and dispersal among regional populations.
-The link between community ecology and broad-scale range limits still needs to be established, and it can be fully tested through this approach [@Godsoe2017].
+In consequence, the variation in these local-scale demographic rates should affect the species range limits at the regional scale.
+Multiple approaches have been proposed to link processes at different scales, such as the demographic range models [@maguire1973niche;@holt2009] and the proposed the scale transition theory [@Chesson2005].

 ![Cross-scale interaction from a demographic perspective [@Griffith2016]. (a) Demographical processes are situated in the middle of several scaling axes and can serve as a connection between various ecological and evolutionary processes.
 Demography can inform and be informed in different research areas and scales, as shown in (b) and (c).](fig/Griffith2016.png){#fig:grif2016 short-caption="Cross-scale interaction from a demographic perspective [@Griffith2016]."}